ttbarMET-at-IPHC/recipeMTAnalysis/README.md

     cd CMSSW_5_3_2_patch4/src
     cmsenv

-If you want read-only
+If you want read-only (you won't be able to commit changes without changing origin in git)

-    git clone git://github.com/ttbarMET-at-IPHC/.git ./
+    git clone git://github.com/ttbarMET-at-IPHC/recipeMTAnalysis.git ./

-If you want read-write
+If you want read-write (if you have write permissions on this repo)

     git clone git@github.com:ttbarMET-at-IPHC/recipeMTAnalysis ./